Misty Knight: Fictional character biography

 Iron Man later enlists Misty Knight to help him rescue James Rhodes from Korvac.

+During the "Blood Hunt" storyline, Misty Knight and Lizard's Isotope Genome Accelerator duplicate enlisted Spider-Man in locating Colleen Wing and Morbius.
+They end up fighting different vampires and access a computer in a fake church established by the Beyond Corporation along the way as well as helping Father Matthias to defend his church from a vampire attack.

 Powers and abilities

 Misty Knight is a highly skilled combatant who, in addition to her police-combat training, is proficient in martial arts and possesses near-perfect aim with firearms.
 She is a superb detective, having graduated at the top of her class at the police academy and earned a degree in criminology from the John Jay College of Criminal Justice.
 Her bionic arm is superhumanly strong, and she can punch a target with incredible force, or crush objects as tough as steel in her vise-like grip.
 Since the rest of her body is not cybernetically enhanced, she cannot lift objects heavier than her back, shoulders, and legs can physically support.
 Her arm's advantages as a weapon are limited to kinetic crushing and impact forces.

 Her original bionic right arm was constructed from steel, and designed by Stark International.
 Her new arm was built by Stark Industries and is an alloy of Antarctic vibranium and diamond; at close range it can liquefy all known metals, including adamantium.
 It is now able to generate a wide anti-gravity repulsor field similar to Iron Man's armor.
 It can apparently release a concentrated beam of cryogenic energy, which can cover a target in a blanket of ice from a distance.
 This cold seems to make the target much more fragile, allowing otherwise durable materials to be broken or rended when frozen.
 Iron Man revealed the arm also displays technopathic capabilities, teaching Misty how to control a horde of robots.
 Following her "pregnancy", Danny Rand spent money on additional features to the arm, including magnetism and a concussive blast.

 A couple of new upgrades given to her bionics were shown during her hunt across the world for the recently resurrected Wolverine.
 Showcasing an energy shield to ward off incoming assaults with, a force field which she can expand over a marginal radius to help protect multiple people if need be.
 It even has a deployed grapple line within the forearm for use as an extension to reach and grab objects a good distance away.
 Often useful for latching onto and swinging from place to place with or to escape deadly falls from great heights.